Tag Archives: Miami

 “God, I’m drowning!”

 The boys jumped in one by one, hooting and hollering, and the girls followed.
-The one rule: Whoever dawdled – shoved over the side.
+The one rule: Whoever dawdled was shoved over the side.
 For the benefit of all who considered me fair game, I gave all nearby a fair warning at the top of my lungs, “I Can’t Swim!
 Don’t Even Think About It!”

-The words were no sooner out of my mouth than when a prankster shoved me over the edge.
+The words were no sooner out of my mouth than a prankster shoved me over the edge.
 I careened into thin air and plummeted into the waters below.
-The deep, turquoise ocean slammed onto my face and chest, the air sucked right out of me.
+The deep, turquoise ocean slammed onto my face and chest, and the air sucked right out of me.
 A solitary thought came to mind as I sank into the murky depths:

 Not this, again!